 (f) At the discretion of the Chairman, a notice of a request to waive Rule 231(c) may be considered as notice of a request to consider the measure at a meeting of the Committee of the Whole, pursuant to Committee of the Whole Rule 403(b), preceding the legislative meeting for which the request to waive was filed.

-427. NOTICE OF CEREMONIAL RESOLUTIONS.
+427. CEREMONIAL RESOLUTIONS.

 Each ceremonial resolution shall be circulated and filed by noon on the business day before the legislative meeting at which it is to be considered.